Get Spooked at Historical Haunted Buildings

 Head to Cape May, New Jersey, for a look at a home that's already spooky on the outside, and just gets eerier on the inside.
 A luscious herb garden testifies to its former use as a production site for medicinal plants, and allegedly that's not the only thing that lingers from the past...supposedly ghosts wander the grounds, and you might just encounter them if you pop in for a visit.

 Carrie McGavock sits guard over the Civil War graves neighboring her home, which wouldn't be that unusual, except for the fact that she's been dead for over 100 years.
 That doesn't seem to stop her, though -- people routinely claim to see her ghost at this beautiful Southern home.

-This Alexandria, Virginia home was built in the early 1750s.
-The handsome Georgian design goes well with the rich history of the home, including a brief stint as a Civil War hospital.
-Every year, the home's caretakers organize special Halloween events for all those ghost hunters out there, including a restaging of the original owner's funeral!
+This Alexandria, Virginia residence was built in the early 1750s.
+The handsome Georgian design goes well with the home's rich history, including a brief stint as a Civil War hospital.
+Every year, the caretakers organize special Halloween events for all those ghost hunters out there, including a restaging of the original owner's funeral!

 Once a stop on the Underground Railroad, this Dresden, Ohio home was built in the 1850s.
 At the time, it had a number of advanced features, only to fall into disrepair in the late 20th century.
 Fortunately it was saved from the wrecking ball, but ghosts still haunt its hallways.
 Allegedly, the ghost of Constance Cox, a young woman who fell from a balcony at the home in its heyday, is a consistent presence at the mansion.

 It's the official residence of the Governor of Delaware, but it's also allegedly haunted by a boozing ghost who empties out liquor bottles in the cellar.
 He's no less than the builder of the 1798 mansion, which just goes to show you that it's always a good idea to make sure to get your keys from the contractor once the job is finished!